seanburnzs/criticspot/README.md

 # Project Description

-criticspot is a Spotify integration web application, designed to analyze a user's Spotify listening habits and provide critiques filled with wit, banter, and satirical humor.
+critiqueSource is a Spotify integration web application, designed to analyze a user's Spotify listening habits and provide critiques filled with wit, banter, and satirical humor.

 ## Development Stage